g3rzi/katacodaScenario/k8s-merlin/step2.md

 To view the menu, run `help`{{execute}} and to see the list of modules run `use module <TAB>`.
 *You can use the `TAB` in any place to see the list commands.

-Let's continue and see examples2.
+Let's continue and see examples.

-Start this vulnerable container:
+`Open`{{execute T3}}  new terminal on the master and tart this vulnerable container:
 ```
 kubectl apply -f - <<EOF
 apiVersion: v1